 Written by Herald-News

-Funeral services were held Monday, Dec.
-22, at the Activity Center in Poplar.
-Interment followed at the Riverside Catholic Cemetery.
-Clayton Stevenson Memorial Chapel has been entrusted with arrangements.
+Funeral services were held at 11 a.m. on Wednesday, May 13, at the Clayton Stevenson Memorial Chapel in Wolf Point.
+Interment was at Oswego Catholic Cemetery.
+Clayton Stevenson Memorial Chapel was entrusted with arrangements.

 Written by Herald-News